qzaidi/qzaidi.github.com/_posts/2012-07-05-phantomjs-require.markdown

 <script src="https://gist.github.com/2993032.js"> </script>

-{% highlight javascript %}
+{% highlight javascript%}
 phantomjs loadloop.js http://www.urbantouch.com
 {% endhighlight %}

 The other one is netsniff.js, which lets us create an HAR, that can then be viewed using HTTPViewer on any web based [HAR viewer](http://softwareishard.com/har/viewer/).
+If this stuff interests you, I would also suggest checking out [confess.js](https://github.com/jamesgpearce/confess).

 Beyond these examples, I have found it very useful to write regression tests that can run prior to every release.
-The signup, login, add to cart and place order flow looks like this.
+For an ecommerce website like ours, we have a test case to test the signup, add to cart , place order flow that looks like this.

-{% highlight javascript %}
+{% highlight javascript%}

+phantom.injectJs('./util.js');

 function signup(next) {
 }